khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 Like the best classical essays, most job posts follow a three-part structure.
 Generally it looks like this:
 1. What the role is
-2. What our requirements are
+2. What you need to know
 3. Why're we're cool

 Other companies like to spend some time telling you how cool they are before describing the job – I'm not sure it's a great idea.
 People are looking for a *specific* job at your company.
 They're not looking for *any* job there.